-The government can only print as much money as its country has in gold.
+The benefit of a gold standard is that money is backed by a fixed asset.
+This provides a self-regulating and stabilizing effect on the economy.
+That's because the government can only print as much money as its country has in gold.
 This discourages inflation, which is too much money chasing too few goods.
 It also discourages government budget deficits and debt, which can't exceed the supply of gold.

 In addition, more productive nations are directly rewarded.
 As they export more goods, they can accumulate more gold.
 They can then print more money, which can be used for investing in and increasing these profitable businesses.